scottyeager/info_foundation/src/grid/grid_what.md

 ![](./img/autolayer.png)

-Imagine the autonomous layer as being the bridge between users and the capacity layer.
+Imagine the Autonomous Layer as being the bridge between users and the capacity layer.
 The system is self-driving and self-healing, therefore removing the human requirement for deploying and operating IT infrastructure and services, and vastly minimizing the possibility of hacking.
 The autnomous technology is what powers the peer-to-peer possibilities on the ThreeFold Grid.

 The idea behind the autonomous layer is to make every individual digitally independent and enable a digital world inspired by nature.
-Just like no one would be able to access your face-to-face conversations or be aware of what you do in your everyday life as you only would know it, the autonomous later undertakes all the processes in the background for you to remain at the center of your digital life and autonomous.
+Just like no one would be able to access your face-to-face conversations or be aware of what you do in your everyday life as only you would know it, the Autonomous Layer undertakes all the processes in the background for you to remain at the center of your digital life.

 ![](./img/autoimpltech.png)

-ThreeFold's 3Bot SDK (Software Development Kit) technology powers the 3Bot Server.
+ThreeFold's 3SDK (Software Development Kit) technology powers the 3Bot Server.
 The 3Bot Server is th main component of the Autonomous Layer.

 Learn more about the main tech components that constitute the capacity and autonomous layer in the next section.